crate/cratedb-mcp/README.md

 export CRATEDB_MCP_HTTP_URL="http://localhost:4200/"
 ```

+The `CRATEDB_MCP_HTTP_TIMEOUT` environment variable (default: 30.0) defines
+the timeout for HTTP requests to CrateDB and its documentation resources
+in seconds.

 The `CRATEDB_MCP_DOCS_CACHE_TTL` environment variable (default: 3600) defines
-the cache lifetime for documentation resources.
+the cache lifetime for documentation resources in seconds.

 ## Usage
 Start MCP server with `stdio` transport (default).